 In the wake of digitization, social-media platforms, publicly accessible newspaper repositories, and machine-readable political documents, have become digital archives of public sentiment.
 Our international and interdisciplinary group---with researchers from Linköping University, Aalto University, the University of Lucerne, and the Institut Politechnique de Paris---analyzes such data to mine for the meaning embedded in these texts.

 We study the discourse dynamics between politicians, media, and the public to understand meaning making, explore shifts in sentiment, and follow how collectively agreed narratives arise.
-This gives us insights into the constantly changing public opinions and the narratives to which they give rise.
 In particular, we seek to understand the emergence and transformation of the public debate on immigration in Sweden.
 Our research will provide answers to questions such as:

 Our aim is to understand the processes by which issues surrounding migration and integration are framed by different social groups, media outlets, and political parties, which we hope allows for evidence-based policy recommendations that tackle key challenges of integration.